Ibrahnab/CoCanvas/FrontEnd/README.md

 # CoCanvas Frontend

-This template should help get you started developing with Vue 3 in Vite.
+CoCanvas frontend is developed with Vue 3 + TypeScript and Vite.
+Axios package is used for making REST calls throughout the application

 ## Recommended IDE Setup